maciejs20/node-red-contrib-rainbird/README.md

 This set of nodes enables communication with the Rainbird irrigation controller via a local LNK2 connection.
 To use these nodes, you need both the Rainbird controller and the LNK2 add-on properly plugged in and configured.
 It should work with most Rainbird devices using LNK2 wifi module but currently it is tested with ESP-me3.
 Original protocol implementation was also tested with ESP-RZXe.
 This module is exposing nodes that allows both to query state and start/stop irrigation proces.
 It is intended to be used with node-red NRCHKB homekit integration which allows to expose irrigation system in Apple Home app.

+This package uses modified protocol code of [node-rainbird](https://github.com/bbreukelen/node-rainbird) to communicate with Rainbird controllers.
+This project includes protocol data from [pyrainbird](https://github.com/allenporter/pyrainbird/blob/main/pyrainbird)

+Rainbird did not release API specification, some brave people discovered how those devices works.
+This project is re-using their excellent work.
+See the CREDITS file.

 ### Prerequisites

 To connect, you need the **LNK2 IP address** and **PIN**: